MinaMaglez/Cpepo_Trabajo_final/README.md

-# Cpepo_Trabajo_final
+# Cpepo_genomica
-Here the information contained in each folder that will be created in this project will be described in a general way
+Here the information contained in each folder that will be created in this project will be described in a general way.
+The folders and their contents are as follows:

-rudos_genomas
+Crudos_genomas

 	Here will go the data of the nine genomes of Cucurbita pepo, which are: